Submit a Review & Earn an Amazon Gift Card

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 The following data is based on the product molecular weight 343.31.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|